 CourtRecords.org is an independent source of public records information, and is not owned by or affiliated with, any local, state, or federal government agencies

 How To Pay Alabama Traffic Tickets

-Traffic tickets are official notices issued to drivers and other road users after a traffic violation in Alabama.
+Alabama traffic tickets are official notices issued to drivers and other road users following a traffic infraction or violation.
 These tickets typically contain information regarding the driver, the vehicle involved, the specific offenses, details of its severity, and associated penalties.
 Generally, authorized officers of the Department of Public Safety issues traffic tickets and enforces traffic penalties under Alabama Traffic Laws.
 Also, the department creates, maintains, and disseminates driving records.

 Records that are considered public may be accessible from some third-party websites.
 These websites often make searching less complicated, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple records.
 To begin using such a search engine on a third-party or government website, interested parties usually must provide:

 - The name of the person involved in the court record, unless said person is a juvenile

 - The location or assumed location of the record of the person involved